Afghanistan–China relations: World War II

-Early Cold War and creation of PRC
+Early Cold War and foundation of PRC

 The Kingdom of Afghanistan recognized the People's Republic of China in January 1950, although diplomatic relations did not begin until January 20, 1955.
 Abdul Samad was the first Afghan Ambassador posted to Peking in 1955.
 Afghanistan was also one of the first countries to recognize the PRC.

 Premier Zhou Enlai and Vice Premier He Long visited Afghanistan in January 1957.
 This was the first ever visit taken by Chinese leadership to Afghanistan in the history of Sino-Afghan relations.
 During the visit, the Chinese Premier and Vice Premier met with King Mohammad Zahir Shah of Afghanistan, and held respective talks with Prime Minister Mohammad Daud Khan, Vice Prime Minister Ali Mohammed and Vice Prime Minister and Foreign Minister Mr. Mohammad Naim.
 The Chinese Premier's visit to Afghanistan enhanced mutual understanding between the two countries and laid a solid foundation for the development of friendly relations between China and Afghanistan.
 In October 1957, Prime Minister Mohammad Daud of Afghanistan visited China under China's invitation.
-During the visit, he held meetings with Chairman Mao Zedong, Vice Chairman Zhu De and Chairman Liu Shaoqi of the Standing Committee of the National People's Congress of China.
+During the visit, he held meetings with Chairman of the CCP Mao Zedong, Vice Chairman of the CCP Zhu De and Chairman Liu Shaoqi of the Standing Committee of the National People's Congress.

 China's lack of support for Afghan claims in Pakistan's Pashtunistan was disapproved by Kabul, and the Sino-Soviet split (with Afghanistan being close to the Soviet Union) was also a negative; however relations remained generally positive.
 Trade pacts as well as a treaty of friendship and non-aggression were signed between the two nations in 1960.

 On 22 November 1963 Beijing and Kabul signed the Boundary Treaty.
 This treaty settled the territorial dispute over the Afghan-controlled Wakhan on the border between Badakhshan Province in Afghanistan and the Xinjiang Uyghur Autonomous Region in China.
 The China-Afghanistan border is 92.45 kilometers long.